-The 2017 Smithsonian Folklife Festival is on the National Mall in Washington, D.C., between Seventh and Twelfth streets and in the Arts and Industries Building.
-Running June 29 to July 4 and July 6 to 9, the Festival is free of charge.
+The next Smithsonian Folklife Festival will be on the National Mall in Washington, D.C., June 27 to July 1 and July 4 to 8, 2018.
+The Festival is free of charge.
 Visitors should dress for hot and humid weather.

 Planning a visit to the Festival?
 The Visit | Smithsonian page can help you plan your trip—from where to stay to what’s happening at the museums.
 For general Smithsonian visitor information, call 202.633.1000 (voice).

 Parking around the National Mall is extremely limited, so visitors are advised to use public transportation.
 Smithsonian is the closest Metro station to the Festival site.
 L’Enfant Plaza, National Archives, and Federal Triangle stations are within a half-mile.
-For assistance planning the best Metro routes, especially during SafeTrack repairs, visitors can reference goDCgo.com.
+For assistance planning the best Metro routes, visitors can reference goDCgo.com.

-Festival hours are 11 a.m. to 5 p.m., with evening dance parties at 5:30 and circus performances most nights at 7 p.m.
+Festival hours are 11 a.m. to 5 p.m., with evening concerts most nights at 7 p.m.

 Services for Visitors with Disabilities